Digitisation and digital rights

 Artificial intelligence

-• Introduce legislation that prohibits AI being used against general interest including over-consumption of content/addiction (especially for minors), individualised pricing based on usage-patterns, unsafe work conditions and false comments or reviews.
+Push to introduce legislation on European level that prohibits large corporations using AI against general interest including over-consumption of content/addiction (especially for minors), individualised pricing based on usage-patterns, unsafe work conditions and false comments or reviews.